Chandri0406/ApexCare/README.md

 # Project Overview
-ApexCare Solutions is an innovative maintenance service provider dedicated to managing and maintaining client equipment through customized service contracts.
-Focused on client satisfaction and operational eƯiciency, ApexCare Solutions leverages cutting-edge technology to streamline the entire service lifecycle—from call intake and job assignment to incident resolution and customer satisfaction monitoring.
+ApexCare Solutions is an innovative maintenance service provider dedicated to managing and maintaining pre-paid electricity meters through customized service contracts.
+Focused on client satisfaction and operational efficiency, ApexCare Solutions leverages cutting-edge technology to streamline the entire service lifecycle—from call intake and job assignment to incident resolution and customer satisfaction monitoring.
 Through a centralized platform, the system enables eƯicient job management, real-time performance tracking, and proactive